yegor256/blog/_posts/2017/jan/2017-01-24-career-advice.md

 very greedy.

 **Don't Skimp on Growth**.
 You must invest into yourself.
-Fist of all, you have to buy books.
+First of all, you have to buy books.
 Don't steal them, even though
 [you can]({% pst 2016/nov/2016-11-09-why-no-ebooks %}).
 Buy them, spending your _own_ money.
 You will take